1. SARS-CoV-2? Covid-19? Key terms to know

 In the image at left, you can see a few long alpha helices, which is a [hangman] protein structure.

 To get infected by SARS-CoV-2, you have to breathe it in.
 According to the U.S. CDC (Centers for Disease Control):

-    COVID-19 spreads between people who are in close contact (within about 6 feet) through respiratory droplets, created when someone talks, coughs or sneezes.
-Staying away from others helps stop the spread of COVID-19.
+COVID-19 spreads between people who are in close contact (within about 6 feet) through respiratory droplets, created when someone talks, coughs, or sneezes.

 Once you breathe it in, the virus can come into contact with the cells in your respiratory system.
 As we’ve seen in the previous tutorial in this module, viruses take control of cells and convert them into virus factories.
 The image below shows how this works for SARS-CoV-2.